Coronavirus: Will Germany's Christmas markets be canceled? | DW | 21.09.2020

 Munich normally sees a bustling tourist trade in fall, with over 6 million people regularly attending the beer festival.

 After Oktoberfest, Germany's annual Christmas markets are among the most famous annual events in the country.
+Christmas markets traditionally begin in late November or early December and run until Christmas Day.
 International and domestic tourists flock to cities like Munich, Frankfurt and Berlin to drink traditional mulled wine and listen to Christmas music.

-Söder is one of several state premiers who on Monday called for Christmas markets to take place.
+Söder is one of several state premiers who on Monday called for Christmas markets to take place, albeit with new designs.
+Special entrances and exits will be necessary — and masks will be compulsory.
+The infection risk may be smaller as Christmas markets take place outside, he added.

-If they do so, however, they "will be a slimmed-down version," Thuringia's State Premier Bodo Ramelow told newspaper Die Welt on Monday.
+If Christmas markets are held this year, they "will be a slimmed-down version," Thuringia's State Premier Bodo Ramelow told newspaper Die Welt on Monday.
 People have an "emotional need for normality," he added.
 Over 2 million guests attended the market in the Thuringian state capital of Erfurt last year — a scale which would be unthinkable this year, Ramelow clarified.

 The state of Saarland's premier, Tobias Hans, agreed that Christmas markets should go ahead, but called for limits on alcohol consumption.
 Many lawmakers fear that social distancing and mask-wearing will be impossible to adhere to if people are drunk.